Pavement Preservation

 Timeline

-In 2014, pavement preservation treatments were applied to several Test Track sections at predetermined distress levels.
-Traffic and examination of these sections will continue throughout the 2018 research cycle.
+2014: Pavement preservation treatments were applied to several sections of the NCAT Test Track at predetermined distress levels.